wavefrontHQ/docs/pages/doc/ts_next.md

 ```
 next([<timeWindow>,] <expression>)
 ```
-Fills in gaps in <expression> with the next known value of <expression>.
-If you specify <timeWindow>, fills in a specified time period before each existing point.
+Fills in gaps in the expression with the next known value of the expression.
+If you specify `timeWindow`, fills in a specified time period before each existing point.

 ## Parameters